Kripta-Studios/kslibs/README.md

 ### Contact
 The contact for questions about the project or tell ideas is: _**kriptastudios@tutamail.com**_.

-Yout can also check our website [Kripta-Studios WEB](https://kripta-studios.github.io/) to read all the news and future features of this project.
+You can also check our website [Kripta-Studios WEB](https://kripta-studios.github.io/) to read all the news and future features of this project.

 ### IDEA AND PROJECT BY:
 **_Jinsku Kripta from Kripta Studios_**